symfony/symfony-docs/performance.rst

 Use a Byte Code Cache (e.g. OPcache)
 ------------------------------------

-One of the best (and easiest) things that you should do to improve your performance is to use a "byte code cache".
-The idea of a byte code cache is to remove the need to constantly recompile the PHP source code.
+The first thing that you should do to improve your performance is to use a "byte code cache".
+These caches store the compiled PHP files to avoid having to recompile them for every request.

 There are a number of `byte code caches`_ available, some of which are open source.
 As of PHP 5.5, PHP comes with `OPcache`_ built-in.
 For older versions, the most widely used byte code cache is `APC`_.

 Using a byte code cache really has no downside, and Symfony has been architected to perform really well in this type of environment.